 How To Book

-Whether you need artistic or technical support, I will be on hand every step of the way to help you achieve the images you want to capture.
-We'll have plenty of time in the field to maximize 1-2-1 tuition with opportunities to photograph a wide variety of mountain scenery.
-I will provide you with a map and compass and be on hand to show you the basics of map reading and route planning.
-These skills are essential when heading into the hills and will provide you with a base to plan your own photographic trips.
+Whether you need artistic or technical support, we will be on hand every step of the way to help you achieve the images you want to capture.
+We'll have plenty of time in the field to maximise 1-2-1 tuition (only 6 participants to 2 of us) with opportunities to photograph a wide variety of mountain scenery.

 Day 1 - Keswick - Sprinkling Tarn